infinum/eightshift-docs/website/docs/basics/blocks-component-in-block.md

 }
 ```

-In your block attributes object, you will now have these keys:
+in your block attribute's object, you will now have these keys:

 ```json